weecology/data-sharing-paper/data_sharing_ms.md

 ### Use standard file formats

-Data should be formatted a way that it is generally readable by most software and when possible it should non-proprietary [@borer2009; @strasser2011; @strasser2012].
+Data should be formatted a way that it is generally readable by most software and when possible it should be non-proprietary [@borer2009; @strasser2011; @strasser2012].
 Certain kinds of data in ecology and evolution have well established standard formats such as FASTA files for nucleotide or peptide sequences (http://zhanglab.ccmb.med.umich.edu/FASTA/) and the Newick files for phylogenetic trees (http://evolution.genetics.washington.edu/phylip/newicktree.html).
 Use these well defined formats when they exist, because that is what other scientists and most existing software will be able to work with most easily.